Six Traits of Writing

 5. Use PLC time to examine how the Six Traits are being implemented and how learning is ultimately being impacted.
 As learning gaps are identified throughout the school year, use professional learning tools such as Smekens Education’s webPD to provide teachers with innovative strategies to address specific writing weaknesses.

 6. Offer teachers ongoing implementation support with an instructional coach.
 Whether turning to a highly-trained in-house staff member or leaning on an outside expert like Smekens Education’s Remote Coach, this type of sustained guidance will help teachers maximize success with the Six Traits.

-But for a cohesive collection of free, innovative resources, the best place to start is the Smekens Education Idea Library.
+For a vast collection of free, innovative resources, the best place to start is the Smekens Education Learning Center.
 Here you’ll find Six-Traits lesson ideas, pictures, videos, whiteboard downloads, anchor papers, rubrics, graphic organizers, and more.

-But whether you are starting with nothing or your toolbox of resources is full to the brim, none of it matters if the Six Traits do not become part of your daily writing classroom.
+Whether you are starting with nothing or your toolbox of resources is filled to the brim, none of it matters if the Six Traits do not become part of your daily writing classroom.
 Remember, it starts with recognizing that all good writing contains ideas, organization, voice, word choice, sentence fluency, and conventions.
 These are the six ingredients that define, dissect, and describe “good” writing.

 Let’s connect to see how Six-Traits professional learning can improve achievement in your school.